First Aid Course WA

 Current industry standards recommend renewing this certification every 3 years, with the CPR component due for renewal every 12 months.

 With Australia Wide First Aid, you’ll receive your Statement of Attainment the same day you complete the e-Learning and hands-on training.

 Your first aid certificate will be sent via email to you as a PDF.
 It is issued by a nationally recognised training organisation (RTO No. 31961), which means your certificate will be recognised Australia-wide.

 The Provide First Aid certificate is valid for 3 years, while the Provide CPR Statement of Attainment is valid for 12 months.

-In addition, by completing Australia Wide First Aid’s courses, you can gain Continuing Professional Development (CPD) points.
+Australia Wide First Aid certification also counts toward your Continuing Professional Development (CPD) points.